-In this Article: Easily find and compare the best tradeline companies.
-From low-fees to proven results, and everything in between, we make it easy for you to decide which tradeline is best to buy.
+We did the research.
+Easily find and compare the best tradeline companies.
+From low-fees to proven results, to tradelines for sale, and everything in between, we make it easy for you to decide which tradeline is best to buy.

 Keep reading to learn all about best tradeline companies, how they work, and if this financial move is right for you.

 What is a Tradeline?

 More than likely, you already have tradelines or accounts that report on your credit report.
 Each account, say your mortgage or car loan is a tradeline.
 Every new account you open becomes a ‘tradeline’ or a part of your credit report.

 The credit bureaus report everything about your tradeline or account.
 For example, you have a credit card account for two years.
 You pay the bill on time every month, paying off the full balance each time.

 This is an example of a ‘good tradeline,’ which will help you build a good credit score.
 More importantly, a tradeline is traditionally a quick way to give your credit score a quick boost.

 Now, let’s say John has the same credit card for two years.
 However, John doesn’t make his payments on time, and he leaves a hefty balance.